chasemir/Experiment-4/README.md

    I. Discussion

    		Uploading the CSV File:
-	  	- The CSV file was loaded into a DataFrame called board using Pandas.
+	  	- The CSV file was loaded into a board data frame using Pandas.
 This allowed us to store all the data (like scores in Math, Electronics, and other subjects) in one structure.

      		Filtering the Data: